notional-labs/placid/README.md

 Funding for cosmos hub related portions of this issue has been provided by the cosmos hub community pool via Proposal 104, and the AADAO grant to CryptoCrew.
 No meaningful aid was provided by the Interchain Foundation, Amulet, or Informal Systems.

 The issues mitigated here have been reported by Notional and others to the Interchain Foundation since 2021.
+This issue occured recently on Stride and that re-started the investigation into its causes.